A machine-learning approach to thunderstorm forecasting through post-processing of simulation data: Results

 It is tempting to assume that the decrease in skill with lead time originates from an increasing NWP forecast uncertainty for longer lead times.
 We can use ensemble data to check this hypothesis.
-Let $q$ be either one of the 21 input features or the model thunderstorm probability, i.e. a quantity that is given for each ensemble member and for all lead times.
+Let $q$ be either one of the 21 input features or the model thunderstorm probability, i.e. a quantity that is given for each ensemble member and each lead time.
 Then define the ensemble spread $\sigma'_q$ of $q$ as the ensemble standard deviation of $q$,

 where we make the dependence on the lead time $t_\text{lead}$ explicit.
 The brackets $\langle \cdot \rangle$ denote the average over all 20 ensemble members.
-Denote by $\overline{\sigma'_q}(t_\text{lead})$ the expression obtained by performing an average of $\sigma'_q$ over the entire study region and all times associated with the test set.
+Denote by $\overline{\sigma'_q}(t_\text{lead})$ the expression obtained by performing the average of $\sigma'_q$ over the entire study region and all times associated with the test set.
 Lastly, we define the normalized ensemble spread of $q$,

 as a function of lead time.
 It quantifies ensemble spread in such a way that different input features can be directly compared to each other.
 In \cref{fig:variance_in-out}, the normalized ensemble spread of each of the 21 input features is shown as thin solid lines and the corresponding curve for the model output of SALAMA is drawn in thick and dashed.
 One can see that the ensemble spread does indeed increase with lead time for most input features, the increase being approximately linear.
 The ensemble spread of the SALAMA output increases in line with the majority of the input features and with a similar slope.
 This suggests that the decrease in classification skill observed in \cref{fig:ROC_identification} is solely due to the increasing variance in the simulation data.